 What resources are available for children with special needs?

 We have a Title I teacher on staff that helps students who need accommodations or modifications to the regular curriculum.
 She tutors the students that need extra help.
 We are unable to meet the needs of children with severe learning or behavioral disabilities, but we can help those students who need a little extra individualized care.

 Extended field trips are enjoyed by our upper grade students.
 Fourth grade visits the state Capital and spends two days touring the state.
-Fifth grade goes to Exchange City which is a miniature city made up of fourteen businesses that come to life when fifth grade students throughout the Kansas City area take on the role of business entrepreneurs and civic leaders who work together to create a metropolis.
+Fifth grade goes to School of Economics to understand and apply basic marketplace concepts and skills and expose them to business-related careers.
 Eighth grade visits the Washington D.C. area.
 Our elementary grades have the opportunity to go on several field trips throughout the year such as the KC Rodeo and the Day at the K. In addition, opportunities are offered in music (band, and choir), Scouts, athletics, chess, extended care, and much more.
 Students in seventh and eighth grades are involved in an electives program.
 Melodrama, curriculum fairs, Grandparents Day, Spelling Bees, Field Day, and other special events are scheduled throughout the year.

 About half of our graduates go on to attend local public schools, and half enroll in one of our Lutheran High School in Kansas City, MO Our graduates who have applied themselves at Hope Lutheran report that they find high school to be an easy transition.
 Many qualify for advanced placement and honors classes.
 Some have gone on to be recognized as honor students.
 They score high on the placement tests given at the Lutheran high schools.
 They cite the faith building they received at Hope Lutheran as a significant influence on their lives.
 Several former students have now enrolled their own children at Hope Lutheran.